AiminLi-Hi/AiminLi-Hi.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my world!
+Welcome to my homepage!
 I am currently a fourth-year Ph.D student at [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/index.html), China.
 In HITSZ, my research is supervised by Prof. [Shaohua Wu](https://faculty.hitsz.edu.cn/wushaohua).
 Currently, I am also a visiting student at [Institute for Infocomm Research (I2R), A\*STAR](https://www.a-star.edu.sg/i2r) in Singapore, where I am supervised by Prof. [Sumei Sun](https://www.a-star.edu.sg/i2r/about-i2r/i2r-management/sun-sumei).

 I received my Bachelor's degree in the Department of Electronic Engineering, Harbin Institute of Technology (Shenzhen) in 2020.
 I was also a visiting student at [University of California (Riverside)](https://www.ucr.edu) in USA in 2017.
 I am a positive young volunteer for some IEEE events, such as [IEEE VTC-Spring 2024 Singapore](https://events.vtsociety.org/vtc2024-spring/), [IEEE 6G Summit Singapore 2023](https://sg6gws2023.ieee-sg6gws.org/), and [IEEE 6G Summit Singapore 2024](https://sg6gws2024.ieee-sg6gws.org/); and a reviewer for some IEEE top-tier journals and conferences, such as IEEE TWC, IEEE ISIT, IEEE TNNLS, IEEE TVT, IEEE CL, etc.